spiderspace/mutable/README.md

   turning to heavyweight opinionated immutable data structures libraries
 - need to use `WeakMap` in reactive stores, or other things that are absent from immutable libraries

-> How commonly do Svelte users enable the `immutable` compiler option?
+> How many users opt in to use the `immutable` compiler option?
 > I made [this Twitter poll](https://twitter.com/ryanatkn/status/1482390036943360010)
 > to get an idea, but remember, it's just a selection of Twitter users.